 Many QRP rigs are capable of 5 or 10 watts of power, this is often enough for data mode DX, but sometimes you just need more punch to get heard on SSB.
 This page will show you how to build your own 100 Watt linear amplifier based on the kits that can be found on the various internet auction sites.

-I initially tried making a 45 Watt amplifier kit but could not get this working (or find anybody else that had managed to do this!).
-I soon discovered that the 100 Watt amplifier kits are of a much higher standard and appear to work for most people.
-Therefore this was the kit chosen to support this linear amplifier build project.
+I initially tried making a 45 Watt amplifier kit but could not get this working (or find anybody else that had managed to get one working!).
+So I decided to try the 100 Watt amplifier kit.
+I found this 100 Watt amplifier to be of a much higher standard than the 45 Watt kit, There are also lots of references to the 100 watt kits on the internet.
+Therefore, this was the kit chosen to support this linear amplifier build project.

 This project will utilize a standard 100 Watt linear amplifier kit, a low pass filter, and other ancillary items to make a usable, boxed linear amplifier to suit a 5W QRP rig.

-Now there are issues with this project, there is no high SWR protection for a start.
-It's also this is not going to be as refined as a purchased professional kit like the HardRock 50 or the Juma PA 100 kits.
-But it should be fun to build and certainly a little cheaper.
+There are issues with this project, there is no high SWR, overheating, reverse polarity or other protection mechanisms built in.
+So it needs to be used with care.
+It's not going to be as refined as a purchased professional kit like the HardRock 50 or the Juma PA 100 kits.
+But it should be fun to build and certainly less expensive.

 Most of the parts needed to build this amplifier are available from the normal online auction sites.
 Cost is around $100.